"

 Figure 3.5.
 A Person with Handcuffs / Photo Credit: Kindel Media, Pexels License

-Incapacitation models rely on the restriction of an individual’s freedom and liberties they would normally have as a member of society.
-In some criminal justice goal models, incapacitation precedes deterrence, because of the understanding that incapacitation can only happen as an attempt to prevent crimes from being committed in the future.
+Incapacitation models rely on the restriction of an individual’s freedom and liberties that they would normally have as a member of society.
+In some criminal justice goal models, incapacitation takes precedence over deterrence because incapacitation can only happen as an attempt to prevent crimes from being committed in the future.
 Incapacitation in its truest form cannot correct crimes that have already been committed, and thus it takes a forward-looking perspective.
 Instead, the objectives of a goal of incapacitation might include one of many alternatives.
-Humans are social beings, and when they are punished by removing them from society through incarceration, a form of punishment has taken place.
+Humans are social beings, and when they are punished by being removed from society through incarceration, a form of punishment has taken place.

 Certainly, serving jail time or an extended sentence in prison removes the criminal from the community, thus accomplishing incapacitation.
-Institutionalizing as a method of incapacitation is an obvious example; technology has afforded us similar opportunities to remove the person (temporarily) through the use of GPS-ankle bracelets for home-based sentences; ignition interlock devices (which are breath analysis instruments placed on vehicles by court order to prohibit their movement) on those who have been convicted of motor vehicle-related crimes involving impairment; and tracking of the convicted criminal through probation, parole, GPS tracking, and appearance at day reporting centers.
+Institutionalizing as a method of incapacitation is an obvious example.
+Technology has afforded us similar opportunities to remove the person (temporarily) through the use of (a) GPS-ankle bracelets for home-based sentences; (b) ignition interlock devices (breath analysis instruments placed on vehicles to prohibit their movement) for those who have been convicted of motor vehicle-related crimes involving impairment; and (c) probation, parole, GPS tracking, and appearance at day reporting centers to track the convicted criminal.

-On the social control aspect of the incapacitation continuum are “grounding” a child who misbehaves.
-In situations requiring more severe forms of incapacitation, there may be court-ordered examples of criminal preclusion such as status crimes of runaway youth, or not obeying a parent or guardian the court has put in charge of the youth.
-In the case of sexual predation, a form of chemical castration may be ordered which includes injections of a hormone that prevents the male offender from being able to perform sexually.
+On the social control aspect of the incapacitation continuum is “grounding” a child who misbehaves.
+In situations requiring more severe forms of incapacitation, there may be court-ordered examples of criminal preclusion, such as status crimes of runaway youth or not obeying a parent or guardian the court has put in charge of the youth.
+In the case of sexual predation, a form of chemical castration may be ordered that includes injections of a hormone that prevents the male offender from being able to perform sexually.

 Finally, in the most egregious or heinous crimes, capital punishment may be considered.
-Capital punishment is authorized in 27 states, by the federal government and by the U.S. military (Death Penalty Information Center, 2023).
-Other states have chosen to abolish capital punishment as an option, or exchange in its place a life sentence in prison without the possibility of parole.
-Yet other states have re-established the use of capital punishment after having earlier abolished it.
-Finally, two states (of which Washington is one) have declared capital punishment as unconstitutional.
+Capital punishment is authorized in 27 states, by the federal government, and by the U.S. military (Death Penalty Information Center, 2023).
+Other states have chosen to abolish capital punishment or exchange it with a life sentence in prison without the possibility of parole.
+Yet other states have reestablished the use of capital punishment after having earlier abolished it.
+Two states (of which Washington is one) have declared capital punishment unconstitutional.
 Regardless of location and stance, capital punishment is a continued topic of fervent debate on a national scale as a form of punishment or total incapacitation.

 Retribution